josecuellar/josecuellar.github.io/_posts/2025-12-26-situational-awareness-management-model.md

   - psychology-in-leadership
   - business-impact
   - people-first
+  - communication
+  - team-guidance
+  - team-impact
+  - SAMM
 ---

-2025 has been a year of challenges achieved.
+2025 has been a year of challenges overcome and lessons learned — a year of stabilization and growth.
 Of understanding that influencing and contributing what is needed, when it is needed, is a continuous learning process and a constant adaptation to context.
-And of confirming that **real impact goes far beyond code**.
+And confirming that value doesn’t come only from writing code, and how important it is to be aware of this when working with people.

 This year has allowed me to settle and mature the leadership style I believe in.